andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 - Inputs: `message` argument

-- Outputs: none, technically it's `undefined`
+- Output: none, technically it's `undefined`

 - Side effects: everything in this function is a side effect